Luisa Casasanta | The Examiner News

 Louise enjoyed spending time in her garden, playing bingo at the senior center, cooking for family and friends and traveling to Florida in the winter months.
 Her homes were always open to company and she would never let you leave with an empty stomach.
 Louise will forever be remembered as a sweet, selfless, loving mother and grandmother and a dear aunt, cousin, friend and neighbor to many.

-Visitation will be on Thursday, Aug.
-3, from 2 to 4 p.m. and 7 to 9 p.m. at Beecher Flooks Funeral Home in Pleasantville.
-A mass of Christian Burial will be on Friday, Aug, 4 at 10 a.m. at Holy Innocents Church in Pleasantville.
-Interment will follow at Rose Hills Memorial Park in Putnam Valley.
+Visitation was on Aug.
+3 at Beecher Flooks Funeral Home in Pleasantville.
+A mass of Christian Burial was held on Friday, Aug, 4 at Holy Innocents Church in Pleasantville.
+Interment followed at Rose Hills Memorial Park in Putnam Valley.

 In lieu of flowers, donations may be made to the American Heart Association and St. Jude Children’s Hospital.